 If selecting either of the "Next Date" options you will also be able to dictate when the "Accrual Applies" which can be set to either the start of the qualifying year or the end of the qualifying year.
 If set to the start, the balance will be accrued the day that the rule validity is reached, whereas if it is set to the end of period it would be the day before the year in which the rule has been reached ends.

-Publishing a rule
+Assigning a rule